Snowflake SnowPro Advanced - Data Engineer Certification Exam Syllabus

 • Transform structured data to semi-structured data

-• Understand how to work with unstructured data
+• Use unstructured data

 - Use Snowpark for data transformation.